-On-demand PrEP: On-demand PrEP can be used daily for short periods of time, or around single events of possibe HIV exposure.
+On-demand PrEP: On-demand PrEP can be used daily for short periods of time or around single events of possible HIV exposure.
 It is only suitable for cis-gendered men who have sex with men.
 The first dose needs to be taken at least 2 hours before sex.
 Subsequent doses are dependent on HIV exposure.
-See ASHM PrEP dosing guidelines for details.

 Side effects are not uncommon when starting PrEP.
 These can include nausea, headaches, and fatigue.
 Not everyone experiences these side effects, and if they do occur, they usually go away after a few weeks.

 If side effects persist it is important to discuss this with your doctor.
 Long-term use of PrEP medication may be associated with bone and kidney changes, and ongoing monitoring will be recommended in those people who are using PrEP long term.

 Do i still need to use a condom?